mShaldzhiyan/test_task_big/readme.md

 ## Algorithm
 1. Place points at a distance from the ankles in the body pose.
-2. Create a convex hull of the shorts and those points.
+2. Create a convex hull of the shorts mask and those points.
 3. Add a mask of the legs.
 4. Subtract masks of the shirt and arms.
 5. Subtract a mask below the line between the ankles.

 I divided the images into three categories: